-Figure 4 shows one example of variational retrieval results using simulated Xband radar observations.
+Figure 4 shows one example of variational retrieval results using simulated X-band radar observations.
 The simulation applies the S-band dataset shown in Fig. 2.
-The Gaussian errors added to the simulated X-band data $(Z'{H}, Z'{DR}, K{DP})$ have standard deviations of 1 dB, 0.1 dB, and 0.1°/km, respectively.
+The Gaussian errors added to the simulated X-band data (Z'H, Z'{DR}) , and K{DP} have standard deviations of 1 and 0.1 dB and 0.1° km-1, respectively.
 No biases are added to the simulated data.
-The initial configurations of the 2-D variational retrieval are given as follows.
-The analysis region is 40 km by 40 km, which uses a 401 by 401 grid points in horizontal with a space of 100 meters between two adjacent grid points.
+The initial configurations of the 2D variational retrieval are given as follows.
+The analysis region is 40 km \times 40 km, which uses 401 \times 401 grid points in the horizontal plane with a space of 100 m between two adjacent grid points.
 The decorrelation length r_L in Eq.
 (6) is set to 2 km in this experiment.
-The assumed error standard deviations for $Z'{\rm H}$, $Z'{\rm DR}$ and $K{\rm DP}$ in the variational scheme are 1 dB, 0.1 dB, and 0.1°/km, respectively, consistent with the simulated errors.
-A constant initial background of $(N_0^=3; \Lambda=5)$ is used for the variational analysis.
+The assumed error standard deviations for Z'H , Z'{DR} , and $K{\rm DP}$ in the variational scheme are 1 and 0.1 dB and 0.1° km-1, respectively, consistent with the simulated errors.
+A constant initial background of $(N_0^ = 3; \Lambda = 5)$ is used for the variational analysis.
 Since the constant background does not contain much useful information, the background error is set to a large number.
-As shown in Fig. 4, the simulated $Z'{\rm H}$ and $Z'{\rm DR}$ of X-band KRSP radar observations have apparent attenuations, especially in the northeast region beyond 20 km of radar site.
-The simulated $Z'{\rm H}$, $Z'{\rm DR}$, and $K{\rm DP}$ images appear noisy due to added errors.
+As shown in Fig. 4, the simulated Z'H and Z'{DR} of X-band KRSP radar observations have apparent attenuations, especially in the northeast region beyond 20 km of radar site.
+The simulated Z'H , Z'{DR} , and K{DP} images appear noisy because of added errors.
 Because the observation operator has included the attenuation correction, the analysis results of the variational retrieval show similar features to the truth (the radar truth and simulated observations are in the radar coordinates while the analysis is on the Cartesian analysis grid).
-The analysis results also show smoother images than simulated observations, due to the inherent smoothing in the retrieval algorithm associated with the assumed spatial background error covariance.
+The analysis results also show smoother images than simulated observations because of the inherent smoothing in the retrieval algorithm associated with the assumed spatial background error covariance.
 The smoothing helps to cancel out random errors in the observations.

-Compared to the truth on analysis grids, the biases of analysis results are 0.048 dB, 0.013 dB, and 0.007°/km for $Z'{\rm H}$, $Z'{\rm DR}$, and $K{\rm DP}$, respectively.
-The root mean square errors (RMSE) are 0.837 dB, 0.109 dB, and 0.108 °/km for $Z'{\rm H}$, $Z'{\rm DR}$, and $K{\rm DP}$, respectively.
+Relative to the truth on analysis grids, the biases of analysis results are 0.048 and 0.013 dB and 0.007° km-1 for Z'H , Z'{DR} , and K{DP} , respectively.
+The root-mean-square errors (RMSE) are 0.837 and 0.109 dB and 0.108° km-1 for Z'H , Z'{DR} , and K{DP} , respectively.
 The biases and errors of retrieval results are close to assumed biases (no bias in this example) and errors in simulated dataset.
 The small biases and errors also illustrate the good performance of proposed variational DSD retrieval algorithm.